This post may contain affiliate links. Please see our disclosure policy.

 This delicious harissa aubergine curry with chickpeas and coconut is the perfect easy mid-week meal.
 Imagine tender aubergine with chickpeas in a spicy harissa, tomato, spinach and creamy coconut curry sauce.
 All finished off with crunchy toasted almonds and fresh coriander.
 So good.
 Plus, it’s all made in one pot and it’s vegan-friendly…

-There is something about curries that nourishes the soul.
-They are so soothing and warming - the perfect comfort food when you need a bit of TLC.
-However, I think lots of people have this misconception that it is really complicated or time consuming to make a delicious homemade curry.
-Trust me, that doesn’t have to be the case.
-It is perfectly possible to have a tasty homemade curry on the table in less than 30 minutes.
+I think lots of people have this misconception that it is really complicated or time-consuming to make curry from scratch.
+But that doesn’t have to be the case, and this recipe is proof!
 Just look at my almond butter chicken curry or quick fish curry with coconut milk and lemongrass.
-They are two of my go-to busy weeknight meals - especially as, just like this aubergine curry, they are made in one pan so there is minimal washing up…
+They are two of my go-to busy weeknight meals – especially as, just like this aubergine curry, they are made in one pan so there is minimal washing up…

 Why you will love this recipe: